algolia/docsearch/packages/website/versioned_docs/version-legacy/required-configuration.md

 This section, [empowered by the details about how we build a DocSearch index][1], gives you the best practices to optimize our crawl.
 Adopting this following specification is required to let our crawler build the best experience from your website.
 You will need to update your website and follow these rules.

-Note: If your website is generated thanks to one of our supported tool, you do not need to change your website as it is already compliant with our requirements.
+Note: If your website is generated thanks to one of our supported tools, you do not need to change your website as it is already compliant with our requirements.

 ## The generic configuration example